Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### All paying Azure customers receive a creoit if their monthly uptime percentage is below the guaranteed amount in the Service Level Agreement (SLA).
+### All paying Azure customers receive a credit if their monthly uptime percentage is below the guaranteed amount in the Service Level Agreement (SLA).

 - [ ] Yes.
 - [x] No.